ShinyCode/keybender/README.md

 **To queue a channel to stop playing:**
 Press the "S" button in the associated channel.
 This will stop the track after it finishes playing through once.

 **To force a channel to stop playing:**
 Press the "SN" button in the associated channel.
 This will stop the track instantly, without waiting for it to finish playing.

+### <div id='id-saving-loading'/>Saving and Loading Your Workspace
+In **Keybender**, your collection of recorded tracks, channel settings, and playback settings comprise your workspace.
+This can be saved to a file and loaded so you can resume your work at a later time.
+Note that saving and loading uses *cPickle*, so only load workspaces from trusted sources.

+**To save your current workspace**
+Up top, click "File", and then "Save workspace".
+The first time you save a workspace, you will be prompted to give it a name and specify its save location.

+**To save your current workspace under a different name**
+Up top, click "File", and then "Save workspace as...".
+You will be prompted to give the workspace a new name and specify its save location.

+**To load a workspace**
+Up top, click "File", and then "Load workspace...".
+You will be prompted to choose the workspace to load into **Keybender**.

 ## <div id='id-gallery'/>Gallery

 ## <div id='id-licenses'/>Licenses & Dependencies
-**Keybender** is licensed under the MIT license.
+ * **Keybender** is licensed under the MIT license.
-*wxPython* is used as a GUI toolkit and *Mido* is used for sending MIDI messages and working with ports.
+ * *wxPython* is used as a GUI toolkit and *Mido* is used for sending MIDI messages and working with ports.
 These do not need to be installed by the user.
-*ASIO4ALL*, *loopMIDI*, and *SyFonOne* are used to achieve low latency.
+ * *ASIO4ALL*, *loopMIDI*, and *SyFonOne* are used to achieve low latency.
 These are not included and must be installed by the user.